PedroSeber/O-GlcNAcylation_Prediction/README.md

 ## Recurrent Neural Network-based Prediction of the Location of O-GlcNAcylation Sites in Mammalian Proteins
-These are the datasets and model files associated with the publication [Recurrent Neural Network-based Prediction of the Location of O-GlcNAcylation Sites in Mammalian Proteins].
+These are the datasets and model files associated with the publication [Recurrent Neural Network-based Prediction of O-GlcNAcylation Sites in Mammalian Proteins](https://doi.org/10.1101/2023.08.24.554563).
 This work uses primarily RNN models to predict the presence of O-GlcNAcylation sites.
 The models were trained on multiple sources of literature data on protein O-GlcNAcylation based on human-selected descriptors (v1 of the datasets) or protein sequences (v3 and v5 of the datasets).<br>

 ### Reproducing the models and plots